Funding Needs & Priorities

 • Innovative job training and career pathway development, including intern and apprenticeships

-• Addressing transportation issues that prevent students and young adult from participating in activities and programs designed to support their success
+• Addressing transportation issues that prevent students and young adults from participating in activities and programs designed to support their success

-• Programs that foster social-emotional development and equip students and young adults with resiliency skills
+• Programs that foster social-emotional development and equip students and young adults with resiliency skill

 NHF also seeks to build capacity and support professionals working with adolescents and young adults in our community.
 We will seek to achieve these results through innovative projects to increase recruitment and retention among our teachers, mental health practitioners, and other social services providers.
 We seek to increase the cultural competency of these professionals by helping them to better understand health disparities